 Ways to Check Your Cervical Mucus

 You might have to get your hands dirty to check for fertile CM.
 Actually, it’s best to start with clean hands because one way to check is to (carefully) reach inside your vagina with a finger.
 Sometimes you have to get all the way up to the cervix to find any.
 After producing a sample, roll it between your fingers and visually inspect it.
+Press your fingers together and slowly move them apart.
+Fertile cervical mucus should be clear, thin, and stretchy, similar in consistency to uncooked egg whites.

 Whichever way you check, be sure not to do so after intercourse because your own arousal fluids and semen can dilute your sample.
 For the same reasons, you should avoid checking it during intercourse or any other time you are aroused.
 Besides, it could be kind of a mood killer!